|Early July 2020||2020-2021 PTCAS Applications open|

 PTAs, OTAs, guest lecturers, TAs, GAs, Coaches, clergy, co-workers, family or friends.

 All prerequisite courses must be completed prior to matriculation, although an application may be submitted prior to completing all prerequisite coursework.
 Only one (1) prerequisite science course may be in progress in the spring semester prior to matriculation.
 Courses completed with a C- or below are not acceptable.
 It is recommended that all science and math courses be completed within the last five (5) years.
+Anatomy, physiology and at least one upper-division science must have been completed within the last ten (10) years, and preferably within the last five (5) years.
 Advanced Placement (AP) and International Baccalaureate (IB) credit is accepted only if a transcript reflects the credit earned.

 Option 1 of 2 Upper-Division Science (must be completed through a four-year institution)

 Applicants must apply online using the Physical Therapists Centralized Application Service (PTCAS) application at www.ptcas.org.
 See the PTCAS website for specific application fees, date and instructions.

 Qualified applicants have a cumulative GPA of 3.0 or higher.
 Please see the PTCAS website to learn how to calculate each of these three cumulative GPAs at http://www.ptcas.org/GPA.

 Our application process includes a holistic review that looks closely at all components of an application.
 Reviewers attend closely to strengths that are identified in several application areas reflected by accurate application documentation and thoughtful essays.